YazanAlaiwah/learning-journal/git1.md

 ## What is Version controlr

-its standerde to **VC** that's allow you to visit several versions in your project and save changes which will make your mistake fixed easly.
+What is Version controlit's standard to **VC** allows you to visit several versions in your project and save changes which will make your mistake fixed easily.

 ## What is Git

-git is a Distributed Version Control systems stand for **DVCS** that will store your data in file system made up of snapshots. every time you save/commit your changes it will make a new snapshots.
+git is a Distributed Version Control systems stand for **DVCS** that will store your data in file system made up of snapshots.every time you save/commit your changes it will make new snapshots.

 ## what command in git